przemekbil/AZMLND_Capstone_Project/README.md

 For early stopping policy, I selected a BanditPolicy class.
 This policy compares the current training run with the best performing run and terminates it if it’s performance metric drops below calculated threshold.
 The main benefit of using this policy comparing to the other 2 policies is that the current runs are terminated after comparing with the best performing run.
 If the current run performance drops greatly below the best run's performance, it will be terminated.

-The parameters I used in my pipeline:
+The parameters I used in my experiment:
 ```
 policy = BanditPolicy(slack_factor=0.05, evaluation_interval=5, delay_evaluation=10)
 ```